-- 3. Under the Freedom of Information Act 2000, any person has a legal right to ask for access to information held by the Diocese of Gloucester Academies Trust.
+- 3. Under the FOIA, any person has a legal right to ask for access to information held by the Diocese of Gloucester Academies Trust.
 They are entitled to be told whether the Trust holds the information, and to receive a copy, subject to certain exemptions.
 The Diocese of Gloucester Academies Trust is under a duty to provide advice and assistance to individuals making requests under the FOIA. - 4.
 The information which the Trust routinely makes available to the public is included in the Diocese of Gloucester Academies Trust FOIA Publication Scheme.
 Requests for other information are dealt with in accordance with statutory guidance.
 While the Act assumes openness, it recognises that certain information is sensitive.
 There are exemptions to protect this information. - 5.
 The Act is fully retrospective, so that any past records which the Trust holds are covered by the Act.
 The Trust has a Retention Schedule based on the schedule recommended by the Records Management Society of Great Britain, which guides the Trust as to how long it should keep records.
 It is an offense to wilfully conceal, damage or destroy information in order to avoid responding to an enquiry, so it is important that no records that are the subject of an enquiry are amended or destroyed. - 6.
 Requests received under the FOIA could be addressed to anyone employed by the Trust.
-However, all requests for information received should be referred to the Chief Executive Officer, who will decide firstly if the request is an FOIA request and secondly how it is to be dealt with and by whom.
+However, all requests for information received should be referred to the Data Protection Officer, who will decide firstly if the request is an FOIA request and secondly how it is to be dealt with and by whom.
 Staff need to be aware of the process for dealing with requests.
-Requests must be made in writing, (which can include email), and should include the enquirers name and correspondence address, and state what information they require.
+Requests must be made in writing, (which can include email), and should include the enquirer's name and an address to which replies can be sent, such as an email, and state what information they require.
 They do not have to mention the Act, nor do they have to say why they want the information.
 There is a duty to respond to all requests, telling the enquirer whether or not the information is held, and supplying any information that is held, except where exemptions apply.
-There is no need to create information from multiple sources should not be discounted.
+There is no need to create information which doesn't exist in order to respond to an enquiry, although gathering information from multiple sources should not be discounted.
 There is a time limit of 20 working days for responding to the request (but see appendix 1).